An Efficient Learning Method to Connect Observables: PMM for VS-IMSRG

 The VS-IMSRG has been one of the very successful many-body techniques in nuclear theory.
 To make a robust prediction through the VS-IMSRG calculations, one would need to run the million or billion times calculation, which is clearly unrealistic.
 Therefore, the construction of a fast and accurate VS-IMSRG emulator is an essential task.
 The widely applied EC method, however, does not allow us to construct the emulator, as access to the VS-IMSRG eigenvector is not straightforward.
 Parametric Matrix Model (PMM) is a class of newly developed model- and data-driven hybrid emulators~\cite{Cook:2024toj}.
 In contrast to the EC method, the PMM needs only the eigenvalues, making the emulator construction feasible.
 We have observed that the PMM often performed better than more general data-driven models, including the Gaussian Process on smaller datasets~\cite{Somasundaram:2024zse}.

 We briefly discuss PMM for the VS-IMSRG and validate its performance.
 For emulators built directly from LECs input $c_i$, we solve the following equation:

 It is almost the replication of Eq.~\eqref{eq:emu}, with the choice of norm kernels to be always $I$.
 The matrix elements of $H_i$ are acquired by a machine learning method that minimizes a loss function with the predictions in the following steps: First, we generate random hermitian $H_i$.
 Then we compute the (usually lowest) eigenvalue of Eq.~\eqref{eq:em-PMM} $E_{\rm PMM}$ with a given training set $\{c_i\}$.
 The difference between training target $E$ and $E_{\rm PMM}$ will enter the loss function.
 Finally, we use (Adam~\cite{kingma:2017ada}) gradient descent on the $H_{i}$ elements to optimize the loss function, hence the name ``Parametric Matrix''.
-In our case, we choose the simple mean absolute loss function $l_{\rm{MAE}}$ that averages the absolute difference between the PMM and VS-IMSRG results:
+In our case, we choose the simple mean absolute loss function $l_{\rm{MAE}}$ that averages the absolute difference between the PMM and the VS-IMSRG results:

-For the NI samples, we estimate the required number of training samples $N_{\rm train}$ with the \isotope[16]{O} data.
-We observed that $N_{\rm train} = 300-500$ with $12 \times 12$ PMM matrix size provides the accurate results for the total 8188 NI samples\footnote{This dataset originally consisted of 8,188 data points, later updated to 8,218; the additional 30 points are unlikely to alter our results.} with the mean absolute error of 0.1 MeV, which is smaller than the other theoretical uncertainties~\cite{Hu:2021trw, Kondo:2023lty}
+We estimate the required number of training samples $N_{\rm train}$ with the \isotope[16]{O} data (from Subspace-Projected Couple Cluster method~\cite{Ekstrom:2019lss}) provided in the NI dataset\footnote{This dataset originally consisted of 8,188 data points, later updated to 8,218; the additional 30 points are unlikely to alter our results.}.
+As illustrated in Fig.~\ref{fig:em_PMM}, it is seen that our PMM emulator with the 17 active LECs trained with the randomly selected 300 NI samples works well.
+We observed that $N_{\rm train} = 300-500$ with $12 \times 12$ PMM matrix size provides the accurate results for the total 8188 NI samples with the mean absolute error of 0.1 MeV, which is smaller than other theoretical uncertainties~\cite{Hu:2021trw, Kondo:2023lty}.

-With the 8188 NI samples available, we use the ground-state energy of \isotope[16]{O} to test the performance of the PMM and MEP emulators for the VS-IMSRG calculations.
-As illustrated in Fig.~\ref{fig:em_PMM}, it is seen that the PMM emulator with the 17 active LECs trained with the randomly selected 300 NI samples works well.
-Similarly, Fig.~\ref{fig:em_MEPMM} demonstrates a good performance of the MEP emulator, trained with the 17 input observables, i.e., the NN scattering phase shifts and ground-state energies of the few-body systems.
+This estimation indeed holds when emulating VS-IMSRG calculations of \isotope[24]{O} in Fig.~\ref{fig:em_24O}.
+Moreover, Fig.~\ref{fig:em_MEPMM} demonstrates a good performance of our MEP emulator, trained with the 17 input observables, i.e., the NN scattering phase shifts and ground-state energies of the few-body systems.
+In these figures, with only 300 samples available, we rely on jackknife analyses to test the general performance of our method.
+We randomly choose a subset of 250 data points from the 300 samples.
+Then, for each jackkife set, we take 240 random resamples from this subset and train a new MEP emulator.
+The whole training takes roughly 10 minutes for 100 batches on a laptop computer.
+Finally, the averages of these 100 emulators and predictions on the remaining 50 data points are displayed in our Figs.~\ref{fig:em_24O}~\ref{fig:em_MEPMM}~\ref{fig:em_MEPdiff}.

 As one can easily find that the affine form is preserved for an energy difference in the MEP emulator, we can take $E_{\isotope[24]{O}} - E_{\isotope[28]{O}}$ as our output: